nhrrob/crudgenerator/README.md

 - Api versioning support added
 - Api versions will be managed in dedicated version folder (e.x. app/Http/Controllers/Api/V1 and app/Http/Controllers/Api/V1/Admin)
 - Now delete command will also delete migration file.
 You dont need to manually remove it.
+- API AuthController will be added under versioning folder.
+(Probably).